Fast Distributed Gradient Methods: Introduction

 It is well established in centralized optimization,~\cite{Nesterov-Gradient}, that one expects faster convergence rates on classes of more structured functions; e.g., for convex, non-smooth functions, the best achievable rate for centralized (sub)gradient methods is~$O(1/\sqrt{k})$, while, for convex functions with Lipschitz continuous gradient, the best rate is $O(1/k^2)$, achieved, e.g., by the Nesterov gradient method~\cite{Nesterov-Gradient}.
 Here $k$ is the number of iterations, i.e., the number of gradient evaluations.

 \textbf{Contributions}.
 Building from the centralized Nesterov gradient method, we develop for the class $\mathcal F$ two distributed gradient methods and prove their convergence rates, in terms of the number of per-node communications~$\mathcal{K}$, the per-node gradient evaluations~$k$, and the network topology.
-Our first method, the Distributed Nesterov Gradient (D--NG), achieves convergence rate~$O\left(\frac{1}{(1-\mu(W))^{3+\xi}} \frac{\log k}{k} \right)$, where $\xi>0$ is an arbitrarily small quantity, when the nodes have no global knowledge of the parameters underlying the optimization problem and the network: $L$ and~$G$ the $f_i$'s gradient's Lispchitz constant and the gradient bound, respectively, $1-\mu(W)$ the spectral gap, and $R$ a bound on the distance to a solution.
-When $L$ and $\mu(W)$ are known by all, the Distributed Nesterov Gradient method with optimized step-size achieves~$O\left(\frac{1}{(1-\mu(W))^{1+\xi}} \frac{\log k}{k} \right)$.
+Our first method, the Distributed Nesterov Gradient (D--NG), uses one communication per~$k$ (it has $k=\mathcal K$) and achieves convergence rate~$O\left(\frac{1}{(1-\mu)^{p+\xi}} \left[ \,\frac{\log k}{k} + \frac{\sqrt{N} \log^{1/2} k}{k^{3/2}} + \frac{N}{k^2}\,\right] \right)$, where $p=3$ and $\xi>0$ is an arbitrarily small quantity, when the nodes have no global knowledge of the parameters underlying the optimization problem and the network: $L$ and~$G$ the $f_i$'s gradient's Lispchitz constant and the gradient bound, respectively, $\mu:=\mu(W)$ the second largest singular value of $W$, and $R$ a bound on the distance to a solution.
+When $L$ and $\mu$ are known by all, D--NG with optimized step-size achieves the same rate with $p$ reduced to~$1$.